Facebook's Zuckerberg kicks off investor show in NY

 In a separate note published Sunday, Pivotal Research Group analyst Brian Wieser put a $30 price target on shares of Facebook.

-"Our conversations with investors to date suggest that concerns around revenue growth and the absence of mobile monetization will linger for some time," said Wieser.

-But, he added, "we would not be surprised if the stock trades up above the IPO price on retail interest in the company over the near term."
+"We would not be surprised if the stock trades up above the IPO price on retail interest in the company over the near term," he wrote.

-(Reporting By Nadia Damouni and Olivia Oran, with additional reporting by Alexei Oreskovic and Alistair Barr in San Francisco; Editing by Richard Chang)
+(Reporting By Nadia Damouni and Olivia Oran, with additional reporting by Alexei Oreskovic in San Francisco; Editing by Richard Chang)